Why You Should Never Eat Tilapia That Is Farm-Bred

-Tilapia, is the most popular farmed fish in the United States and it has been under a lot of scrutiny for some time now due to the many studies that have been conducted that are meant to evaluate the effect that tilapia farming in China has, on both the environment and consumers’ health.
+Fish without a doubt is one of the healthiest forms of protein that is available to us.
+It is usually lean and contains many healthy nutrients including Omega-3 fatty acids.
+In this article, we are going to discuss one particular fish which is Tilapia.
+Tilapia is the most popular farmed fish in the United States and it has been under a lot of scrutiny for some time now due to the many studies that have been conducted that are meant to evaluate the effect that farm-bred tilapia in China has, on both the environment and consumers’ health.

 The real problem with tilapia comes from the way it is being cultivated.
-Majority of tilapia that is eaten today is farm-bred instead of wild.
+The majority of tilapia that is eaten today is farm-bred instead of wild.
 It’s incredibly difficult to come across wild tilapia on the market.
 Even most restaurants serve farm-bred tilapia.

 Many studies have confirmed that eating farm-bred tilapia can cause inflammation.
 It can also worsen already existing inflammation caused by a number of health issues such as asthma, heart disease, and arthritis.
 People often believe that the omega-3 fatty acid found in fish oil will reduce their risk of heart attacks, but in reality tilapia puts you more at risk to develop heart disease than bacon or hamburgers.